 - steamed green beans

-When the sugar has dissolved, add the chillies, vinegar, soy sauce, fish sauce, ginger and garlic.
-Allow to simmer for 15-20 minutes uncovered, until the glaze has reduced and is syrupy.
+- When the sugar has dissolved, add the chillies, vinegar, soy sauce, fish sauce, ginger and garlic.
+Allow to simmer for 15-20 minutes uncovered, until the glaze has reduced and is thick and syrupy.
 If you are using previously frozen chicken, you'll need to cook it down more as the chicken will release a lot of water when it's cooking, diluting the glaze.

 - Pre-heat the oven to 180°c and line a roasting tray with foil.